LArSoft/larsoft.github.io/wiki/Debugging_with_gdb.md

 Oh, and type `quit` to exit the debugger.

-Executing my module step by step(#Executing-my-module-step-by-step)
+Executing my module step by step
 ----------------------------------------------------------------------

 Now we need to look in detail to the flow of a module, and read the position of the generated particles on the fly!\